 Virginia Tech and the MACIS Program offer tremendous opportunities and benefits to our students as can be seen in this video:

 The MACIS Program is open to students with a bachelor’s degree in any discipline.
-Entering students who have not already done so must complete the following prerequisite courses: one course each in principles of financial accounting, principles of management accounting, principles of macro- and micro-economics, calculus and matrices, business statistics, business law, principles of management, principles of marketing, principles of finance, fundamentals of management science and business policy.
-There are several additional prerequisite courses that are unique to the option chosen.
-The MACIS Program requires the completion of 30 semester hours after all prerequisite courses have been fulfilled.
-Students choose an option upon entering the Program.
-The curriculum for each option is as follows:
+Entering students who have not already done so must complete the prerequisite courses listed in the respective Plans of Study (links below for each Option).
+To earn a Master’s degree, we require the successful completion of 30 semester hours after all prerequisite courses have been fulfilled.
+Students choose an Option upon entering the Program.
+The curriculum for each Option is as follows:

-The Information Systems Option includes education in the latest database management techniques and system modeling approaches, and provides the Internet implementation experience necessary to practice systems development in today’s technological environment.
-This option prepares students for information systems careers that are geared toward application systems development.
+The Information Systems Option includes education in the latest database management techniques and system modeling approaches, and provides the knowledge necessary to audit information systems in today’s technological environment.
+This combination of accounting, information systems and auditing knowledge is highly sought after by companies and accounting firms.
 A background in information systems at the undergraduate level is desirable, but not required.
+This Option provides a knowledge base that will qualify you to take the CPA examination as well as the CISA certification exam.

 For more information regarding each option, see the appropriate Plan of Study.